 - Will be the largest local new source of jobs

 - $184 million in public funds committed to the development, including $119 million in TIF funds

 - Is estimated to be a $4 billion project.
 The development of the U.S. Steel site has the capability to bring massive economic development to Southeast Chicago, and restore the region’s economic stability with employment opportunities, affordable housing, and increased revenue.

-The Alliance of the SouthEast coordinates a Coalition of community organizations, schools, churches, and block clubs, that are working to get a Community Benefits Agreement (CBA).
-A CBA is a legally binding, written agreement with the developers of a major site and members of the community.
+The Alliance of the SouthEast coordinates a Coalition of 40+ community organizations, schools, churches, businesses, and block clubs that are working to get a Community Benefits Agreement (CBA).
+A CBA is a legally binding, written agreement between developer/s and members of the community.
 Our CBA includes provisions to ensure that the development benefits local residents and businesses in the surrounding neighborhoods, including:

 - Local hiring policies, fair wages, employment training programs, and support of MBEs/WBEs/DEBs during construction phases of development.

 - Affordable housing that is attainable to families incomes in the current, surrounding community,

 - Access to, training in, and support of technology initiatives in the Community;

 - Environmental safeguards, amenities, and transportation plans that protect human safety and local wildlife, preserve open space, maximize use of land through duration of the project, and preserve the character of arterial streets;